evanmrsampson/website/index.md

 <div id="intro">
     <p>
-        I'm a 23 year old software dev based in Maine.
-I hate lobster and winter, both of which Maine has in spades.
-I love video games, being mediocre at skateboarding, being mediocre at guitar, and being pretty good at programming.
-        Here you'll find a collection of posts about software projects, game projects, and my thoughts on particular pieces of media.
+        I'm Evan, a 23-year-old software dev based in Maine.
+I have curly hair and two middle names.
+I love playing video games, being mediocre at skateboarding, being decent at guitar, and being pretty good at programming.
+I don't love lobster or snow, both of which Maine is known for.
+In order to escape my mortal coil and ascend into the techno-sphere, I made a website.
+I wanted a place to host blog posts about software projects, game projects, and whatever else I decide to write.
+Thanks for stoppin' by!
     </p>
 </div>
 <div>